boffyd/UdacityML-Capstone/README.md

 #### Project Design

+The following files are used in order
+DEEPAR TIMESERIES DATA GRAB.Rmd SnowForecast-Datadownload.ipynb

 > The process will consist of the following process.
 1. Download the dataset
- > (Capstone Project - DEEPAR TIMESERIES DATA GRAB.Rmd)
+ > Capstone Project - DEEPAR TIMESERIES DATA GRAB.Rmd, SnowForecast-Datadownload.ipynb
-3. Check data for consistency and missing values, treat accordingly
+2. Check data for consistency and missing values, treat accordingly
+ > SnowForecast-Datadownload.ipynb,
-4. Determine the seasonal range of the dataset
+3. Determine the seasonal range of the dataset
+ > SnowForecast-Datadownload.ipynb
-5. Determine baseline model – Average Daily Values across all years
+4. Determine baseline model – Average Daily Values across all years
+ > SnowForecast-Datadownload.ipynb
-6. Create Test and Train Datasets
+5. Create Test and Train Datasets
+ >
-7. Convert datasets to Json Format as required by DEEPAR
+6. Convert datasets to Json Format as required by DEEPAR
+ >
-8. Upload to AWS S3
+7. Upload to AWS S3
+ >
-9. Train the DEEPAR Estimator
+8. Train the DEEPAR Estimator
+ >
-10. Test the Estimator, and compare against baseline model.
+9. Test the Estimator, and compare against baseline model.
+ >
-11. Deploy the model.
+10. Deploy the model.
+ >